mrburner1973/VeeamP2VProxmox/VeeamPhyVirt/README.md

 This script solves these problems by allowing you to **pre-configure the backup metadata** with appropriate CPU and RAM settings that match your target Proxmox environment before initiating the restore process.

+## Workflow with Veeam Backup & Replication

+**Important**: After modifying the VBM file, you must follow these steps for Veeam to recognize the new settings:

+1. **Rename the backup folder** to temporarily hide it from Veeam
+   - Navigate to your backup repository location
+   - Rename the backup folder (e.g., `backup_vm` → `backup_vm.old`)

+2. **Remove the backup from Veeam** with "Delete from disk"
+   - In Veeam Backup & Replication console, right-click the backup
+   - Select "Delete from disk"
+   - Veeam will only remove the database entries since it cannot find the original backup files

+3. **Restore the original backup folder name**
+   - Rename the folder back to its original name (e.g., `backup_vm.old` → `backup_vm`)

+4. **Rescan the backup repository**
+   - In Veeam console, right-click your backup repository
+   - Select "Rescan"
+   - Veeam will rediscover the backup and import the modified VBM settings

+5. **Verify the new settings** are recognized
+   - Check the backup properties to confirm CPU and RAM specifications
+   - The modified values should now be visible in Veeam's interface

+6. **Proceed with restore** to your Proxmox environment
+   - The restore process will now use the updated hardware specifications
+   - No resource allocation conflicts should occur

+⚠️ **Critical Note**: This folder rename technique ensures Veeam properly re-imports the backup with the updated metadata.
+Simply modifying the VBM file without this process will NOT update Veeam's internal configuration.

 ## Files

 - **Update-VeeamSystemConfig.ps1** - Main script for updating CPU cores and/or RAM